Habermaaß: Company sites and distribution areas

+Since it was founded, the company's production site has been located in the Upper Frankonian town of Bad Rodach, where the company headquarters are.
+The company holds distribution branches in the US, France and the United Kingdom.
+Today the company is firmly established in both the European and world markets – with distribution areas stretching from Japan, Russia, the Near East and Europe to the Americas.

 Product range

-Since the company was founded in 1938, wooden toys have been a trademark of HABA.
+Since the company was founded, wooden toys have been a trademark of HABA.
 The company became known for its construction blocks.
 Over time, the product range has expanded: first incorporating other wooden toys, such as pulling figures, vehicles, clutching toys and a complex upgradeable ball track system, followed later by the first society games, such as “The Orchard”.

 Even today the main focus of the company still lies in manufacturing out of wood.
 However, progressively different materials have been incorporated: with dolls and fabric animals, rugs, furniture for children's rooms and illumination articles finding their way into the product range.